Olimpianos - Journal of Olympic Studies

 https://journal.olimpianos.com.br/journal/index.php/Olimpianos

 <p><strong>Olimpianos - Journal of Olympic Studies</strong> is a publication dedicated to the dissemination of research and studies related to Olympic and Paralympic themes.</p>Olimpianosen-USOlimpianos - Journal of Olympic Studies2526-6314<p>The authors authorize others to copy and redistribute the material in any medium or format.
 Remix, transform, and create from the material.
-You may not use the material for commercial purposes.</p>Olympic Games in check: correlations between the humanization of sports practices and the external consequences of the COVID-19 pandemic
+You may not use the material for commercial purposes.</p>Expectations from Kirsty Coventry's management as presidency of the International Olympic Committee

-Copyright (c) 2024 Olimpianos - Journal of Olympic Studies
+Copyright (c) 2026 Olimpianos - Journal of Olympic Studies

 https://creativecommons.org/licenses/by-nc-sa/4.0

-Copyright (c) 2024 Olimpianos - Journal of Olympic Studies
+Copyright (c) 2026 Olimpianos - Journal of Olympic Studies

 https://creativecommons.org/licenses/by-nc-sa/4.0